Romulad/react-todo-app/README.md

   ```bash
   npm start
   ```
-And you're done! visit `localhost:3000` to view the app.
+And you're done! visit `localhost:3000` to view the app